How do we put family first?

 What fees will you pay?

 Fees payable by a client to Baskin Wealth Management with respect to an account are based on the value of assets in the account, measured at month end, and are billed and payable monthly in arrears.
-The amount of fees, expressed as a percentage of assets on an annual basis, is specified in each client’s individualized Retainer Letter.
-Fees are subject to HST.
+The amount of fees, expressed as a percentage of assets on an annual basis, is specified in each client’s individualized Fee Schedule.
+Fees are subject to sales tax.

 Fees payable to Baskin Wealth Management are not increased without 60 days’ prior written notice.